Guarincpe/CPE009_GUARIN/README.md

 - 🌱 I’m currently learning **Object Oriented Programming**

-- 🧑‍💻 All of my ACTIVITIES are available at [CPE009 ACTIVITIES](CPE009%20ACTIVITIES/)
+- 🧑‍💻 All of my ACTIVITIES are available at [CPE 009 ACTIVITIES](CPE009%20ACTIVITIES/)

 - 🧑‍💻 All of my PROJECTS are available at [CPE009 PROJECTS](CPE009%20PROJECTS/)